HIGH-SUPPORT, HIGH-EXPECTATION EDUCATION IS AN EQUITY ISSUE

 Reaching one life, affecting two

 Recent and compelling research on educational-outcome disparities along economic lines has focused on children’s critical first three to four years of life.
-The Mother Tongue Project’s concern is that older, low-performing students get dismissed as lost causes because they bear the burden of inadequate early-childhood education.
+Mother Tongue Project’s concern is that older, low-performing students get dismissed as lost causes because they bear the burden of inadequate early-childhood education.
 However, because most teen pregnancies occur among low-income students with a history of low academic performance—and teen parenthood often is a repeating phenomenon—reaching teenage students when they become parents may provide an educational and economic “twofer.”

 If teen parents are adequately supported in their resolve to graduate from high school, attend college, and pursue professional goals, they are more likely to achieve these milestones of success.
 As they reach their goals—partly by re-engaging in education that is relevant to their complex lives—they are better prepared to attend to their children’s early development and set them up for better academic and long-term success.